2.5 Creativity and well-being

 Real-life activity

-How to support your wellbeing
+How to support your well-being

 Well done!
 You have successfully completed this assignment.